 - Manage own academic research and administrative activities.
-This involves small-scale project management in order to co-ordinate multiple aspects of work to meet deadlines. - Collaborate in the preparation of research papers for publication in the scientific literature. - Adapt existing and develop new mathematical and algorithmic techniques. - Develop ideas for generating research income, presenting detailed research proposals to senior researchers - Present papers at conferences or public meetings. - Act as a source of information and advice to other members of the group on scientific procedures and experimental techniques
+This involves small-scale project management in order to co-ordinate multiple aspects of work to meet deadlines. - Collaborate in the preparation of research papers for publication in the scientific literature. - Adapt existing and develop new scientific techniques. - Test hypotheses and analyse scientific data from a variety of sources, reviewing and refining working hypotheses as appropriate. - Develop ideas for generating research income, presenting detailed research proposals to senior researchers. - Present papers at conferences or public meetings.

-- Participation in regular meetings with colleagues in Oxford and elsewhere - Help with the organisation of seminars and workshops - Assistance in the supervision of post-graduate students working on related projects. - The postholder will have the opportunity to teach.
+- Act as a source of information and advice to other members of the group on scientific procedures and experimental techniques. - Participation in regular meetings with colleagues in Oxford and elsewhere - Help with the organisation of seminars and workshops - Assistance in the supervision of post-graduate students working on related projects. - The postholder may have the opportunity to teach.
 This may include lecturing, small-group teaching, and tutoring of undergraduates and graduate students. - The postholder will carry out any other duties as are within the scope, spirit and purpose of the job as requested by their line manager or the Principal Investigators.